hs950559/coryrylan.com/_posts/2016-01-21-introduction-to-angular-pipes.md

 So our output for the long string above would be `Bacon ipsum dolor amet bacon t-bone tongue ball ti...`.

 Take a look a this <a href="http://plnkr.co/edit/3WnMwD56lEAOUh1jIgn2?p=preview" target="_blank">Plnkr</a> for a working demo of the ellipsis pipe.
-Angular 2 pipes are not much different from AngularJS 1.x filters but align with new EcmaScript2015 and EcmaScript2016 syntax used in Angular 2.
+Angular 2 pipes are not much different from AngularJS 1.x filters but align with new EcmaScript2015 and EcmaScript2016 syntax used in Angular.